Examples Of Medical Work Restrictions In Worker’s Comp

 A work restriction due to a disability is a job modification because you cannot do specific tasks.
 For instance, a hand and wrist injury that weakens your grip could mean you cannot lift objects more than 10 or 15 pounds.

 On the other hand, a preventative work restriction is put in place to ensure you do not hurt yourself worse.
 For instance, you could have numbness in your hands because of vibrating tools used in the shop.
-While you still may be able to use those tools, putting a preventative work restriction in place would not allow you to use them.
+While you still may be able to use those tools, putting a preventive work restriction in place would not allow you to use them.
 The reason is that using these tools could lead to additional nerve damage.
-Some typical medical work restrictions in a workers’ comp case include:
+Some typical medical work restrictions in a worker’s comp case include:

 - Not lifting objects above a certain weight